Melnykites: The Second World War and collaboration with the Nazis

 On the orders of the Bukovinian OUN(m), headed by Petro Voinovsky, several hundred Jews were killed in a number of villages.
 Germans and Romanians were absent during these killings.
 On 5 July, 20 volunteers led by Voinovsky found and shot 120 Jews in the village of Miliieve.
 The OUN(m) formed the 900-strong Bukovinian Battalion (Bukovynskyi Kurin) under the Abwehr in August, headed by Voinovsky, which was hoped to later provide the basis for a Ukrainian army.
 The Bukovinian Battalion subsequently merged with Transcarpathian OUN(m) formations in Horodenka on 13 August, numbering approximately 1,500, whereafter it shadowed the Wehrmacht's advance on the way to Kyiv and contributed to the formation of local self-government bodies with some members remaining in Podolia and others joining the local auxiliary police.
 Members of the Bukovinian Battalion contributed to the shooting of 12,000 Jews in Berdychiv on 15 September, carried out by the 45th Police Battalion and the staff of Higher SS and Police Leader SS-Obergruppenführer Friedrich Jeckeln.

 Melnykites set up an administration in Zhytomyr, supplanting an embryonic OUN(b) administration, which served as the centre of OUN(m) activity in Ukraine.
 A local police force was established out of volunteers from a nearby Soviet prisoner-of-war camp as well as the newspaper Ukrainske slovo (Ukrainian Word; hereon US), with the intention of moving these operations to Kyiv as soon as possible.
 A group consisting of Stsiborskyi, Senyk, and Oleh Olzhych (Note: Olzhych (his pen name; real name Kandyba) had been prominent in the ranks of the OUN leadership for several years prior, just below the level of the Provid.) arrived in the city in late August, with Olzhych thereafter placed in charge of all OUN(m) expeditions.
 In mid-August, Stsiborskyi and Senyk had met with Taras Bulba-Borovets in Lviv and agreed to send him a number of trained officers for the UPA-Polissian Sich.
-(Note: Though sharing the same name, this is a different UPA to the one formed later under the OUN(b) in October 1942.)
 On 30 August, Stsiborskyi and Senyk were shot dead by Stephan Kozyi, allegedly an OUN(b) member from Western Ukraine whereafter the Nazi authorities began a wider crackdown on the organisation.
-(Note: According to John Alexander Armstrong, it was also sometimes hypothesised that Stephan Kozyi, having been a former communist, was an NKVD agent.
+(Note: According to John Alexander Armstrong, it was also sometimes hypothesised that Stephan Kozyi, having been a former communist, was planted by Soviet agents.
 Kozyi was killed after a pursuit by German and Ukrainian police.)